How do I get to Bali?

-Yes, the twin fan rooms and A/C rooms are private, and will be occupied only by you (and a friend, if you're bringing one!)
+Yes, the Standard and Deluxe rooms are private, and will be occupied only by you (and a friend, if you're bringing one!)
 Only our dorm/bunk room is a shared room.
-Our fan rooms and A/C rooms also have a private, en-suite bathroom and shower, including hot and cold water.
+Our Standard and Deluxe rooms also have a private, en-suite bathroom and shower, including hot and cold water.
 Each room can sleep a maximum of 2 people.
 For couples, the 2 single beds can be pushed together to form a comfy double bed.

 If you have further questions that need to be answered, please email